circlespainter/quasar-redis-example/README.md

 ## Getting Started

-`make test` will run the tests, a get/set example and a pub-sub one.
+Redis and `make` must be installed to run the tests. `make test` will run a get/set example and a pub-sub one.

 ## Quasar and Redis integration